Teen Writers Fellowship

 - Engage in their writing community via participation, providing feedback to other students, and by making their voice heard in their own way.

-- Make up missed classes by volunteering at The Muse for 2.5 hours per class missed.
+- Make up missed classes by volunteering with The Muse online for 2.5 hours per class missed.

-- Communicate with parents or funnel parent concerns to Muse admin. staff for clarification.
+- Communicate with parents or funnel parent concerns to Muse administration for clarification.